Daniel Harding: Biography

 In 2004, Harding was appointed principal guest conductor of the London Symphony Orchestra (LSO), as of 2006.
 One of his new projects with the LSO involved the Sound Adventures program for new compositions.
 With the LSO, he has conducted a commercial recording of the opera Billy Budd for EMI Classics.
 He became the Principal Conductor of the Swedish Radio Symphony Orchestra in 2007.
 In September 2009, he extended his contract as the orchestra's principal conductor through 2012.
 In April 2013, the orchestra further announced the extension of Harding's contract to 2015.
 With the orchestra, he has recorded commercially for the Sony Classical label.
 In June 2015, the Orchestre de Paris announced the appointment of Harding as its 9th principal conductor, effective September 2016.
-Harding concluded his tenure in the Orchestre de Paris post following the close of the 2018-2019 season.
+Harding concluded his tenure in the Orchestre de Paris post following the close of the 2018–2019 season.
 In October 2018, the Swedish Radio Symphony Orchestra announced the extension of Harding's contract as principal conductor through 2023, along with granting him the new title of konstnärlig ledare (artistic leader).
 In November 2021, the orchestra announced an additional extension of Harding's contract through 2025.
+Harding concluded his tenure with the Swedish Radio Symphony Orchestra at the close of the 2024–2025 season.

 Outside of Europe, in September 2010, Harding took the title of music partner of the New Japan Philharmonic.
 In April 2012, Harding became artistic director of the Ohga Hall in Karuizawa, Japan.

 In 2021, Harding conducted the annual Vienna Philharmonic Summer Night Concert for the first time, the first British conductor to lead this concert.
+In March 2023, the Orchestra dell'Accademia Nazionale di Santa Cecilia announced the appointment of Harding as its next music director, effective with the 2024–2025 season, with an initial contract of 5 seasons.

 Personal life

 Harding has two children, Adele and George, from his past marriage to Béatrice Muthelet, a violist and co-principal violist of the Mahler Chamber Orchestra.
 The marriage ended in divorce.
 Harding is a particular fan of the football club Manchester United.

-Harding is a licensed airline pilot, and in 2019 had announced his intention in 2020 to take a sabbatical from conducting to be a commercial pilot with Air France, plans delayed in the wake of the COVID-19 pandemic.
-Harding was appointed Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to music.
+Harding is a licensed airline pilot.
+In 2019, he had announced his intention in 2020 to take a sabbatical from conducting to be a commercial pilot with Air France, plans delayed in the wake of the COVID-19 pandemic.

+Harding is a foreign member of the Royal Swedish Academy of Music.
+Harding was appointed a Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to music.